 The High Cost of Replacing and Recruiting New Employees

+Employee recruiting is already a complex practice.
 Complicating matters further is the fact that a healthy economy often presents a wider array of employment choices even for those already working.
-Given that reality, it’s important to keep in mind that recruiting skilled employees is only the first critical part of the labor equation; of equal importance to recruiting is the ability of a company to retain their employees.
+Given that reality, it’s important to keep in mind that recruiting new employees is only the first critical part of the labor equation; of equal importance to recruiting is the ability of a company to retain their employees.

 Retaining skilled workers can also directly affect a company’s bottom line; the fact is that there can be considerable costs accrued when a company loses an existing employee to another business.